Last Updated on

 It checks all of the major boxes.
 Great quality shaft?
 Check.
 High-quality construction?
 Check.
 Max-game-improvement?
 Double check.
 And all of that in an iron that’s easy to hit and won’t hit your bank account too badly.
 We call that a win.

-Last but certainly not least on our list of the best golf irons of 2018 is the Cobra King F8.
+Last but certainly not least on our list of the best golf irons is the Cobra King F8.
 The only bad thing we can say about it is that it lacks the shelf appeal of previous Cobra irons.
 In all the ways that matter, the F8 excels.
 It’s modern, simple, and built for distance (it delivers on that promise).
 It’s hollow like a hybrid, and you can feel it in the faster ball speeds.